sterliakov/mypy-issues/README.md

 ## Online usage

-To run against a PR, simply create an issue with PR number in title (e.g. "Check #12345") and wait approx. 25 minutes for results to arrive in comments.
+To run against a PR, simply create an issue with PR number in title (e.g. "Check #12345") and wait 8-10 minutes for results to arrive in comments.

-Comment on the issue to run again (e.g. if upstream PR was updated).
+Comment on the issue or close and reopen it to run the check again (e.g. if upstream PR was updated).

 Issues will be closed after 14 days of inactivity.